Open-Microfrontends/open-microfrontends-generator/README.md

 The generated code is plain JavaScript and does not depend on any libraries.

 #### Usage

+Add this to the index file of your *Microfrontend*:

 ```ts
 import {MyFirstMicrofrontendRenderFunction, MyFirstMicrofrontendRenderFunctionName} from './_generated/microfrontendsRenderers';